-2. The theme of the conference will be decided by the President of the Society who will decide the names of the plenary speakers, chairs and send invitations to them.
+2. The theme of the conference will be decided by the President of the Society who will also decide the names of the plenary speakers, chairs and send invitations to them.
 The President will also decide (in consultation with the M.N.
 Srinivas and Radhakamal Mukerjee Committees) the invited speakers to deliver the Srinivas and Mukerjee lectures.

 3. Each conference will publish a volume based on the plenary/symposia theme.
 The plenary speakers will be given enough notice so that draft papers will be ready at the plenary/symposia and after revision, the same published as a volume to be edited by the President.